 to bring independence home.

-Older adults and adults designated ALC or Palliative, requiring a temporary care placement, awaiting long term care, hospice bed or return to home environment up to a stay of six months.
+Older adults and adults designated ALC or Palliative, requiring a temporary care placement, awaiting long term care, hospice bed or return to home environment up to a maximum stay of 90 days.

 Length of Stay

 The program offers a short term transition for seniors and adults with designated ALC or Palliative, as they transition from the hospital to long term care or hospice.
-The client may stay in the Transitional Care Bed Program up to a maximum of six months and will be assessed on an individual basis.
+The client may stay in the Transitional Care Bed Program up to a maximum of 90 days and will be assessed on an individual basis.

 Transitional Beds are LHIN funded.
 There are no costs to the client, except any transportation costs associated with the stay.
 Clients are to supply any special diet food items that they may require and any toiletries to be used.